paladiumNitrate/edge_finder/README.md

 # edge_finder

-it finds all the edges,
-finds and expose everything,
-no one can escape from it,
-it is like the sun,
+it finds all the straight edges, finds and expose everything, no one can escape from it, it is like the sun,